dianasolangel/dianasolangel.github.io/README.md

 ## Portfolio Data Science

-Some qcademic projects and other projects I have completed out of interest to advance my skills.
+Some academic projects and other projects I have completed out of interest to advance my skills.

-### Best Paintings of All Time Classification Project

-#### Description
-In this project, as an art enthusiast, I took interest in classifying the best paintings of all time to be able to get their artistic movement or genre.
-For that, I used OpenCV and a convolutional neural network (CNN) implemented with TensorFlow.
-The goal was to accurately categorize paintings into various styles using image processing and machine learning.

-#### Data
-- Images of famous paintings from various sources.
-- Labels indicating the artistic movement or genre of each painting.

-#### Methodology
-- **Image preprocessing:** Using OpenCV for preprocessing images.
-- **Model Building:** Developing a CNN model with TensorFlow for classification.
-- **Evaluation:** Visualizing results to assess model performance.

-#### Results
-The project successfully classified paintings into various artistic styles with high accuracy, demonstrating the effectiveness of using CNNs for image classification tasks.

 ### Approximation of Hyperbolic PDEs with Neural Networks

 #### Description
-This project focuses on comparing continuous and discontinuous neural network (NN) models for approximating solutions to hyperbolic partial differential equations (PDEs).
-Utilizing the capabilities of Physics-Informed Neural Networks (PINNs) and incorporating novel approaches with discontinuous layers, we aim to enhance the accuracy of solutions for PDEs with inherent discontinuities.
+Compared continuous and discontinuous neural network models for approximating solutions to hyperbolic partial differential equations (PDEs), utilizing Physics-Informed Neural Networks (PINNs).

 #### Data
 - Simulated data of hyperbolic PDEs.